forestryio/forestry.io/hugo/content/blog/vuepress-other-ssg-support-beta.md

 You can check out a full list of changes, bug fixes and upgrades in our [changelogs](https://forestry.io/docs/changelog/).

-We're looking forward to hearing your feedback and suggestions on how we can improve your experience and workflow.
+We're looking forward to hearing your feedback and suggestions on how we can improve your experience.